 For data centers offering colocation services, the marketing game has changed.
-Content pieces that are general in scope and released without a buyer profile in mind are essentially a wasted effort.
-The competition landscape has also widened: the data center a mile across town is no longer your only rival for customer attention.
+Content pieces that are general in scope and released without a buyer persona in mind are essentially a wasted effort.
+The competitive landscape has also widened: a mile across town, the data center is no longer your only rival for customer attention.

-Now you also have to contend with businesses and groups targeting the same buyer profile.
+Now you must also contend with businesses and groups targeting the same buyer persona.
 They can be local- or they could be all the way across the country.
 Or on the other side of the planet.

 These global competitors are reaching audiences via social media, inboxes, and blog articles, creating a veritable avalanche of data.
-Modern consumers can handle an influx of information that would have left their predecessors breathless, so in this respect, it is the marketers that have to struggle to keep up.
+Modern consumers can handle an influx of information that would have left their predecessors breathless, so in this respect, marketers have to struggle to keep up.

 To stay on a prospect’s radar when so much information is flooding them, colocation marketers need to design a strategy and system for high-volume content creation.
 Not just any content, either: otherwise, people will feel spammed and react accordingly.
-It must be uniquely valuable to the prospect as well as relevant to them at their stage in the buyer's journey.
+It must be uniquely valuable to the prospect and relevant to them at their stage in the buyer's journey.

 The Solution: High-Volume Content Creation

 Content marketing, which is now a valuable marketing category in its own right, is the process of creating and publishing information to persuade buyers, create new leads, and grow sales.
 An important element in an effective campaign is high-volume content that includes:

 - Blog posts

 If they want to be successful, colocation marketers must create and deliver these digital media pieces to keep audiences engaged with a regular supply of fresh content.
 Marketing automation software can take care of the distribution.
 Still, it is up to the marketer to switch their approach from occasional sales and leadership pieces to prolific output that stays relevant to the recipient.

 Adjusting to this approach is challenging in the beginning, especially for companies that are unaccustomed to voluminous output, but when properly strategized, the effort delivers high